WushuiWuyan/md_gromacs/README.md

-#  The files used in the pure water molecular dynamics simulations.
+#  The files used in molecular dynamics simulations.